 A PI Equal to 1

 A PI calculation of 1 is the breakeven point.
-This means the investment could potentially lead to profit for your company, but it may not.
+This means the proposed project could potentially lead to profit for your company, but it may not.
 Companies should only consider going with projects with PI equal to 1 when they’re comparing the said investment to others with a PI of less than 1.

 A PI Greater than 1